sunnyvalechha/Kubernetes-Commands/README.md

 **Deployment:** It is a object, by which we can manage the scaling of the application while maintaining desired state and actual state of the pods, we can scale up and down of the pods.
 Basically, kubernetes deployment has enterprise level feature called as Auto-healing, Auto-scaling and Zero-downtime.

-**Replicaset:**   It is a default controller in kubernetes.
+**Replicaset:**   It is a default controller in Kubernetes.
 It ensures that a specified number of pod replicas are running at any given time.
-It is used to automatically replace any pods that fail, deleted, or terminated.
+It is used to automatically replace any pods that fail, are deleted, or terminated.
-The term Replica set is replaced by Replication controller, both can be used but new and updated term is Replicaset
+The term Replica set is replaced by Replication controller, both can be used but new and updated term is Replicaset.

+Kubernetes has a lot of default and custom controllers.

+Default: Node, Deployment, Replicaset, Service, Cronjob, StatefulSet (controllers)
+Custom: ArgoCD

 vim deployment.yaml